RetGal/Dayon/README.md

-# Dayon
+# Dayon!
-Dayon! - A cross-platform remote assistance solution for your family and friends
+Dayon! - a cross-platform remote assistance solution for family and friends

 This great tool was originally developed by Marc Polizzi back in 2008.